WannesMalfait/Blender-shaders/src/mnode/sockets.md

 ## Different types

 As long as we plug data of the same type into sockets of the right type, everything works fine.
 What happens when we connect two sockets of different types?
 Most of the time this will work, even though it might not do what you think it will.
 The only time it doesn't work is when you try to connect a shader socket with any other non-shader socket.
-(If you want to convert a shader to a color you have to use the `Shader to RGB` node which only works in EEVEE).
 In that case the connection will be made red, and the shader won't compile.
+If you want to convert a shader to a color you have to use the `Shader to RGB` node which only works in EEVEE.
 You can see the different possibilities here:

 ![Socket connections](images/sockets2.png)